Who I am

 I study why we find living things beside each other and how this might change over time or space.
-I am especially interested in how these living things manage outside of normal.
+I am especially interested in looking at the big questions in nature.
 I do this by going outside into the field and using computers.
-I love what I do and hope to keep nature normal.
+I love what I do and hope to improve our lands.
 For a jargon filled description of my research see below and find out more about me here!

 Understanding where species live, or ought to live, remains a major challenge in ecology and conservation.
 Habitat suitability modelling is an extremely useful tool for determining the ideal climates, resources, dependencies, and land covers to support the management of threatened species.

 I have used series of habitat suitability modelling to quantify climate effects on trophic and non-trophic interactions, as well as determining the habitat characteristics of an endangered lizard species.